gordonbrander/spellcaster/README.md

 const viewTitle = title => h('h1', {className: 'title'}, text(title))
 ```

 Here's a more complex example, with some dynamic properties.
 Instead of passing `h()` a props object, we'll pass it a function that returns an object.
-This function is evaluated within a reactive scope, so whenever `isHidden()` changes, the props are be updated.
+This function is evaluated within a reactive scope, so whenever `isHidden()` changes, the props are updated.

 ```js
 const viewModal = (isHidden, ...childViews) => h(